nrinaudo/nrinaudo.github.com/_recschemes/hylo.md

 ## Naming things

-Even though this is just `ana` with an essentially meaningless difference, this has a fancy name: hylomorphism, or `hylo` for short:
+Even though this is just `ana` with an essentially meaningless difference, this has a fancy name: _hylomorphism_, or _hylo_ for short:

 ```scala
 def hylo[F[_]: Functor, A, B](